-Principal Domain Working-age adults s pending more than a third of income on housing costs The most uptodate data available Average House Prices £245,034 Average Salary £28,121 Salary to house 1:8.7 price ratio Why are we The ability to adequa tely house yourself in a manner that doesn't put extreme monitoring this pressure on other life estyle factors should be a fundamental right of a society with sector? wellbeing at its heart. ure the need to transform housing provision is recognised as shifts we need to make as a society. significantly.
-This iml es within the National Park vastly outstrip average wages balance has wider implications for our socio-economic duty, by de housing, jobs and tourism accommodation.
-What we will report on annually We will report on the e average house price within the Brecon Beacons e average salary in Brecon (as our Principal Town) e salary to house price ratio.
-We will work to expa nd this data to take in other areas of the Park What picture we includes outcome statements seeking to ensure that all our want to see if the plan is successful to have access to good quality homes which are within their Boundary level Income to mortgage ratio at an affordable rate widely recognised as 1:3 Related Mission People Area(s) Place Related objectives Quality of life Collaborating in place Related outcomes Future homes Prosperous places Well planned places
+1 -

+Principal Domain Working-age adults s pending more than a third of income on housing costs

+The most uptodate Average House £245,034

+data available Prices

+Average Salary £28,121

+Salary to house 1:8.7

+price ratio

+Why are we The ability to adequate tely house yourself in a manner that doesn't put extreme

+monitoring this pressure on other life style factors should be a fundamental right of a society with

+sector? wellbeing at its heart

+In Y Bannau: The Future the need to transform housing provision is recognised as one of the many big shifts we need to make as a society.

+significantly.
+This imb es within the National Park vastly outstrip average wages balance has wider implications for our socio-economic duty, wide housing, jobs and tourism accommodation.

+What we will We will report on the average house price within the Brecon Beacons

+report on annually We will report on the average salary in Brecon (as our Principal Town)

+We will report on the salary to house price ratio.

+We will work to expan nd this data to take in other areas of the Park

+What picture we includes outcome statements seeking to ensure that all our

+want to see if the community are able to have access to good quality homes which are within their

+plan is successful means.

+Boundary level Income to mortgage ratio at an affordable rate widely recognised as 1:3

+Related Mission People

+Area(s) Place

+Related objectives Quality of life

+Collaborating in place

+Related outcomes Future homes

+Prosperous places

+Well planned places